 However, I am confused as to why people still seem to think there is nothing wrong with Driving their 4WD’s through salt water.

 Water crossings are a part of 4WDing, and happen all the time.
 Providing you take the recommended precautions, water crossings are no drama.
 However, if you like your 4WD, I’d seriously recommend you stay out of salt water!
+It’s high up on the list of 12 ways to wear your 4WD out faster.

 Pretty well all of the metal that makes up your 4WD is vulnerable to rust.
 When it comes from the factory, it is painted and protected (to an extent) from rusting.
 However, regardless of a 4WD’s age, rust is a serious threat.
 Driving through salt water in your 4WD is the best way to start a very expensive journey of future rust repairs.